 There are two demographic shifts about which many in upstate New York and the northeastern Region are concerned.
 They are: the aging population and the out migration of the 25-44 age cohort.
-Based upon U.S. Census estimates for the year 2008, the percentage of people over the age of 65 in the Region is 13.8%, compared to 13.4% in the state and 12.8% in the nation, as illustrated by Table 9, Age Distribution for the G-FL Region, NYS and the US in 2008.
-Every county in the Region had a larger percentage of its population over the age of 65 than the national average of 12.8%.
+Based upon U.S. Census, the percentage of people over the age of 65 in the Region is 14.3%, compared to 13.5% in the state and 13.0 in the nation, as illustrated by Table 9, Age Distribution for the G-FL Region, New York State and the U.S. 2010.
+Every county in the Region had a larger percentage of its population over the age of 65 than the national total of 13.0%.